A will gives seniors peace of mind

 The intestate succession laws that decide who will inherit are different in every state.
 Usually, the estate will be split between the surviving spouse and children.

-If someone is single with no children, the state will decide which relatives will inherit.
+If someone is single with no kids, the state will decide which relatives will inherit.
 If no relatives can be found, the entire estate goes to the state.

 Usually, only spouses, registered domestic partners, and blood relatives can inherit under intestate laws.
 Unmarried partners, friends, and charities get nothing.